Skip to content

 Visual Studio Marketplace Version GitHub tag (latest by date) license TS-Standard - Typescript Standard Style Guide

-A VS Code extension to manage and build C/C++ projects with CMake, meson, etc, using the xPack tools.
+A Visual Studio Code extension for managing and building C/C++ projects with CMake, Meson, and other tools, utilising the xPack tools.

-It is intended as a replacement for the managed build system available in Eclipse Embedded CDT.
+This extension is intended as a replacement for the managed build system available in Eclipse Embedded CDT.
+Features related to the automatic generation of build configurations, similar to Eclipse managed builds, will be available in a future release and will be based on xcdl.

 Features

-Manage typical multi-configuration projects (like Debug/Release), but also complex, multi-platform, multi-architecture, multi-toolchain projects, with an emphasis on modern C/C++ and embedded applications.
+Manage typical multi-configuration projects (such as Debug/Release), as well as complex, multi-platform, multi-architecture, and multi-toolchain projects, with an emphasis on modern C/C++ and embedded applications.

 Overview

-The xPack C/C++ Managed Build extension is an open source project hosted on GitHub and is part of the xPack Build Framework.
+The xPack C/C++ Managed Build extension is an open-source project hosted on GitHub and forms part of the xPack Reproducible Build Framework.

-VS Code 1.54 or later and a recent xpm, which is a portable Node.js command line application, available from npmjs.com.
+Visual Studio Code 1.102 or later and a recent version of xpm, which is a portable Node.js command-line application, available from npmjs.com.

 npm install --global xpm@latest

-For details please follow the instructions in the install page.
+For further details, please follow the instructions on the installation page.

 Quick Start

-TL;DR: View → Command Palette... → xPack: Quick Start a Hello World project (C++, CMake) (but better read the Quick Start page).
+TL;DR: View → Command Palette... → xPack: Quick Start a Hello World project (C++, CMake) (however, it is recommended to read the Quick Start page).

-The simplest way to start with the VS Code xPack C/C++ Managed Build extension is to create a simple Hello World project.
+The simplest way to begin with the VS Code xPack C/C++ Managed Build extension is to create a basic Hello World project.

-Open the Quick Start page in a browser and follow the steps.
-In addition to being a fully functional project, the result can also be a good starting point for more complex projects.
+Open the Quick Start page in your browser and follow the steps.
+In addition to being a fully functional project, the result can serve as an excellent starting point for more complex projects.

-The xPack Build Framework is not necessarily specific to VS Code, it is a set of portable CLI tools, neutral to any build system, which can basically invoke any 3rd party tools, old and new, to perform the actual build; it favours modern tools (like CMake and meson) which can generate a compile_commands.json file, since this greatly simplifies integration with indexers (like VS Code IntelliSense), but with some care can also be used with legacy tools like autotools and make.
+The xPack Reproducible Build Framework is not specific to VS Code; it is a set of portable CLI tools, agnostic to any build system, which can invoke any third-party tools, both legacy and modern, to perform the actual build.
+It favours modern tools (such as CMake and Meson) which can generate a compile_commands.json file, as this greatly simplifies integration with indexers (such as VS Code IntelliSense), but, with some care, can also be used with legacy tools such as autotools and make.

 Disclaimer

-The xPack project does not introduce a new package format, but inherits from the simplicity of npm; it adds a few more definitions to package.json, but otherwise it uses exactly the same project format as npm; xPacks are actually npm packages, and can be stored in usual Git repositories, or even published on npmjs.com or compatible servers.
+The xPack project does not introduce a new package format, but inherits the simplicity of npm; it adds a few additional definitions to package.json, but otherwise uses exactly the same project format as npm. xPacks are actually npm packages, and can be stored in standard Git repositories, or even published on npmjs.com or compatible servers.

 a collection of named build configurations